ferzcam/ferzcam.github.io/_events/faia2025nesy4life.md

 ---
-title: "Our chapter book on NeSy AI in Life Sciences was published as FAIA"
+title: "Our chapter book on NeSy AI in Life Sciences was published at FAIA"
 eventurl: https://doi.org/10.3233/FAIA250239
 collection: events
 permalink: /events/nesy4life